nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 It starts the code analsys and then checks its progress every few seconds.
 On completion, it either suceeds or fails based on the analysis result.

-Lastly, let's create the script to run it:
+Let's create the script to run it:

 ```json
 {